 We carry out a number of consultations with the public on a variety of subjects throughout the year.
 These are all posted on the Cumbria-wide Have Your Say website.

-We are conducting a review of the future of Workington Town Council and a whether Moorclose should be a separate parish as requested from a recent petition.
-This is the second stage consultation, looking at the proposals from the working grou.
-Find out more and submit your response via the link below.
-Closing date 17 October 2018.
+We conducted a review of the future of Workington Town Council and asked whether Moorclose should be a separate parish as requested from a recent petition.
+This was the second stage consultation, looking at the proposals from the working group.
+Closing date was 31 October 2018.

 We conducted a review of the future of Winscales Parish Council.
 Find out more and submit your response via the link below.
 Closing date was 31 August 2018.